Zeuz (ZEUZ) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Zeuz Historical Price

-According to the latest data gathered on Zeuz live price page, the current price of Zeuz is 0.00255552USD.
-The circulating supply of Zeuz(ZEUZ) is 1.00B ZEUZ , giving it a market capitalization of $2.52M.
+According to the latest data gathered on Zeuz live price page, the current price of Zeuz is 0.00210851USD.
+The circulating supply of Zeuz(ZEUZ) is 1.00B ZEUZ , giving it a market capitalization of $2.12M.

 - 30 Days0.00%$ --$ 0.002702$ 0.001554